deislabs/bindle/docs/bindle-spec.md

 ## The Specifications

 - Start with the [Invoice Specification](invoice-spec.md) to learn about the top-level description of a Bindle
+- The [Reference and Naming Specification](reference-spec.md) describes how Bindles are named and referenced
 - The [Parcel Specification](parcel-spec.md) describes the parts of a parcel
 - The [Label Specification](label-spec.md) descries a parcel's label TOML file
 - The [Protocol Specification](protocol-spec.md) describes how Bindles are transported from place to place, and how parcels are intelligently fetched based on need.